 salt to taste

 Heat coconut oil in a big pot.
 Add chopped onion, garlic and thyme sprigs.
 Sweat on low heat until onions are soft, about 10 minutes.
 Add ground cumin, nutmeg and black pepper, sauté for 2-3 minutes.
 Add chickpeas, diced celery root and vegetable stock, bring to boil.
 Reduce heat, cover and simmer on low heat for 30 minutes until celery root & chickpeas get soft.
 Remove from heat.
-Once the mixture is cool enough to handle, purée in blender.
+Once the mixture is cool enough to handle, purée in a blender.
 Season with salt, pepper and lemon juice.

 Mix chopped cherry tomatoes, grapes, shallots and basil leaves in a bowl.
 Season with salt, pepper and lemon juice.
 Garnish your bowl of hot soup with 1-2 spoons of salsa.